Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - From genotype to phenotype

-The lecture course is complemented by a laboratory course, which provides training in data analysis and relevant genetic methods, including genome assembly and annotation; identification and assessment of genomic variation; quantitative genetics and genomic selection; and the impact of genetic variants on phenotype.
+The lecture course is complemented by a laboratory course, which provides training in data analysis and relevant genetic methods, including genome analysis; identification and assessment of genomic variation; quantitative genetics and genomic selection; and the impact of genetic variants on phenotype.

 - Teaching Arrangements